The Ontario Autism Program

 The key components of the new program include:

-A direct funding option.
-A new direct funding option will be implemented by the end of this year.
-This will provide all families with a choice between receiving direct service or receiving funding to purchase their child’s service.
+- A direct funding option.
+Provides all families with a choice between receiving direct service or receiving funding to purchase their child’s service.

 Autism Services are delivered in partnership with Kerry’s Place Autism Services